hrshl212/TD3-libtorch/README.md

 Fig. 2: From left to right, the agent for successive epochs in training mode as it takes actions in the environment to reach the goal.

-The algorithm can also be used in test mode, once trained.
-Therefore, run

 # Visualization
 The results are saved to data/data.csv and can be visualized by running python plot.py.